-It is possible to use Ledger nano devices with cyberd to store keys and sign transacions.
+It is possible to use your Ledger device with cyberd to store keys and sign transactions.

 Cyberd CLI & Ledger Nano

 How to get started.
-First of all you’ll need couple things to be done:
+First of all, you’ll need a couple of things to be done:

-It is necessary to verify that cyberd is build with netgo and ledger tags.
-To check that we can run
+It is necessary to verify that cyberd is built with netgo and Ledger tags.
+To check that, we can run:

 cyberdcli version --long.